opendocsg/opendoc-state-courts-practice-directions-2021/PART-14-BILLS-OF-COSTS-FOR-ASSESSMENT.md

 (1) As the Registrar’s Certificate of costs under Order 21, Rule 25 of the Rules of Court 2021 will be composed online based on the summary in the bill of costs, solicitors should ensure that the information contained in the summary in the bill of costs accurately reflects the information contained in the bill of costs submitted.

-(2) The procedure for preparation of draft orders in Practice Direction 76 shall, mutatis mutandis, apply to the preparation of the Registrar’s certificate
+(2) The procedure for preparation of draft orders in Practice Direction 76 shall, *mutatis mutandis*, apply to the preparation of the Registrar’s certificate

 (3) Solicitors should also ensure that the amounts claimed for goods and services tax in the Registrar’s Certificate are correct.